 Focusing on architectural stained glass design and construction, this course refines the skills learned in FA 128.
 Includes opportunities for self-expression and creative thinking, repair and restoration of historic glass.
 Inspired by the magnificent examples in Glencairn and Bryn Athyn Cathedral.

-This course requires a lab fee.
 Prerequisite: FA 128.
-3 Credits.